twtaylor/bip39-checksum-gen/README.md

 # BIP39 Checksum Generator

-This is intended as an example project to generate a checksum from the given entropy in the 11, 17 or 23 words.
+This is intended as an example project to generate a BIP39 checksum from the given entropy in a BIP39 seed phrase.
+It has been partially been construced from https://github.com/bitcoinjs/bip39